yawor/fermax-blue-intercom/README.md

+# !!!This file is not yet up to date with the package!!!

-# Fermax Blue Intercom Script
+# Fermax Blue Intercom library and command line utility

 ## Usage

 1. Clone the repository and navigate to the root directory.
-2. Install the requests module by running `pip install requests`.
+2. Install the package with required dependencies by running `pip install .`.
 3. Run the script with the required arguments: `python3 open_door.py --username <USERNAME> --password <PASSWORD>`.
 4. If you want to avoid extra fetching, you can also provide the optional `--deviceId` and `--accessId` arguments.
 5. The script will output a message indicating whether the door was successfully opened or not.